Edward M. Kennedy Institute for the United States Senate: Construction, dedication, and opening

 A groundbreaking ceremony was held on April 8, 2011.
 The institute was dedicated by President Barack Obama on March 30, 2015, with Vice President Joe Biden and First Lady Michelle Obama in attendance.
 The institute opened to the public on March 31, 2015.
+The institute's concept, design, and production are the result of a collaboration between Senator Edward M. Kennedy, his wife Vicki Reggie Kennedy, and Ed Schlossberg of ESI Design.
+During the production process, Control Group was brought on for software development, Richard Lewis Media Group for media elements, Electrosonic for projection technology, and Gigantic Mechanic for game mechanics.